- Welcome to our undergraduate ROP students for Fall/Winter 2023-24!

 Well done on the hard work to Mona Wong!
 She has transferred from the MSc program to a PhD.

 Congratulations are in order!
 Yangning Lu successfully defended his PhD in February and has moved on to a postdoctoral fellowship at MIT.

 We are excited to welcome three new graduate students: Hongruo Zhang, William Li, and Julian Moran.

 Welcome to Tosif, our new Postdoctoral Fellow, from Okinawa!
 He is handling the cold shock alright

 Congratulations to Daniel and Lisa for becoming parents!
 Welcome, baby Andrew Zhao Witvliet!

-With Shangbang Gao: An upconversion nanoparticle enables near infrared-optogenetic stimulation, ACS Nano.
+With Shangbang Gao: An upconversion nanoparticle enables near infrared-optogenetic stimulation, ACS Nano (PDF)

 Welcome to our new graduate student, Mona Wong!